 Office hours: By appointment

-José Antonio Brambila is a PhD researcher at the School of Media and Communication, at the University of Leeds, UK.
-His research is concerned with the logic of anti-press violence and security of journalists in post-authoritarian societies, specially in Mexico.
-He is supervised by Prof Jairo Lugo Ocando and Prof Katrin Voltmer and is a co-convener of the International Communication Research Group at the school.
+Brambila is a PhD researcher at the School of Media and Communication, at the University of Leeds, UK.
+Her research is concerned with the logic of anti-press violence and security of journalists in post-authoritarian societies, specially in Mexico.
+She is supervised by Prof Jairo Lugo Ocando and Prof Katrin Voltmer and is a co-convener of the International Communication Research Group at the school.

-Jose Antonio is a PhD student at the School of Media and Communication (SMaC), University of Leeds, on a full scholarship from Mexican Council of Higher Education and Technology.
-He has contributor and research assistant for projects funded by UNDP, Open Society Foundations and UNESCO.
-He has been awarded scholarships and grants to conduct his research from Annenberg School for Communication at U Peen and Society of Latin American Studies in UK.
-He has also presented over 28 conference papers, guest lectures, and talks in Mexico, US, UK, Europe, and Japan.
+J.A.
+Brambila is a PhD student at the School of Media and Communication (SMaC), University of Leeds, on a full scholarship from Mexican Council of Higher Education and Technology.
+She has contributor and research assistant for projects funded by UNDP, Open Society Foundations and UNESCO.
+She has been awarded scholarships and grants to conduct his research from Annenberg School for Communication at U Peen and Society of Latin American Studies in UK.
+She has also presented over 40 conference papers, guest lectures, and talks in Mexico, US, UK, Europe, and Japan.

 2013 & 2015 Teaching Assistant The University of Sheffield, UK (Lecturer: Prof Jairo Lugo-Ocando) Course: “Journalism, Development and Globalization”

 2012-13 Lecturer ITESM, Mexico City Courses: Political Science, Political Analysis and Public Policy.